Kairotic/mistakes/mistakes.md

 images, rather than the three dimensional structures which give rise to them.

-Through the following chapter, we find that patterns are at the very basis of computation, and that the punch cards of the Jacquard mechanism are just one manifestation of this.
+Through the following article, we find that patterns are at the very basis of computation, and that the punch cards of the Jacquard mechanism are just one manifestation of this.